herrera-ignacio/design_patterns/introduction.md

 language features, and that choice determines what can and cannot be implemented easily.
 Some patterns are supported directly by some object-oriented languages, which lessen the need for some patterns.
 Some patterns can be expressed more easily in one language than other.

+Here are several different approaches to finding the design pattern that's right for your problem.

+#### 1. Consider how design patterns solve design problems

+Consider discussions about how design patterns help you find appropriate objects, determine object granularity, specify object interfaces, and several other ways.

+#### 2. Scan Intent

+Read through each pattern's intent to find one or more that sound relevant to your problem.

+#### 3. Study how patterns interrelate

+This may guide you to the right pattern or group of patterns

+#### 4. Study patterns of like purpose

+Patterns from a same categorization (creational, structural or behavioral) share similarities and differences between patterns of like purpose.

+#### 5. Consider what should be variable in your design

+This approach is the opposite of focusing on the causes of redesign.
+Instead of considering what might _force_ to change to a design, consider what you want to be _able_ to change without redesign.
+The focus here is on _encapsulating the concept that varies_.